secure-coding-guide/en/4_using_technology_in_a_safe_way.md

    :encoding: shift-jis
 ```

-Static Broadcast Receiver is to be defined in AndroidManifest.xml.Note with caution that---depending on the terminal version---reception of implicit Broadcast Intents may be restricted, as in 「Table 4.2‑1」.
+Static Broadcast Receiver is to be defined in AndroidManifest.xml.Note with caution that---depending on the terminal version---reception of implicit Broadcast Intents may be restricted, as in Table 4.2‑2.

 AndroidManifest.xml
 ```eval_rst